vercel/otel/.changeset/khaki-toys-brake.md

 ### 2. Minimum Node.js version requirement

-The minimum supported Node.js has been raised to `^18.19.0 || >=20.6.0`.
+The minimum supported Node.js has been raised to `^18.19.0 || >=20.6.0` to align with OpenTelemetry JS SDK 2.x requirements.
 This means that support for Node.js 14 and 16 has been dropped.

 ### 3. Configuration changes